markuspf/jupyter-kernel-gap/README.md

 # jupyter-gap
 Jupyter kernels for GAP

-Please note that this software is still in the early stages of development and names of kernels, assumptions, and architecture might change on a day-to-day basis without notice.
+Please note that this software is still in the early stages of development, though should be reasonably usable.

 ## wrapper-kernel